Royal Mail talks over pay on brink of collapse

 - Published

-Talks to resolve a long running row between Royal Mail workers over pay and conditions are close to collapse.
+Talks to resolve a long-running row with Royal Mail staff over pay and conditions are close to collapse.

 Discussions are "precarious" and in their "last throes", with the next 24-48 hours key to settling the dispute, a source close to the talks said.

-The Royal Mail board has been reported as threatening to put the company into administration if a deal isn't reached.
+The Royal Mail board is reported as threatening to put the firm into administration if a deal is not done.

 The BBC understands that there may be movement on the current pay offer to unions to try and resolve the issues.